Mayhul-Jindal/bookmark-script/README.md

 - Used [BookMark API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Work_with_the_Bookmarks_API) to get all the bookmarks of the user

-## Javascript API
+## Server

-Made the simplest api which can ever exsist.
+Made the simplest api which can ever exsist which helps serves the bookmarks
-Later will change this to a GO microservice :)

-## Improved Extension

-TODO

-## Go Microservice
+## Profile README.md

-TODO
+Here used pug templating to update my readme by getting updated bookmarks from the api in a fixed interval.
+For the fixed interval thing I used github actions.